The Pet Girl of Sakurasou: Visual novel

 A visual novel adaptation, developed by Netchubiyori and published by ASCII Media Works, was released on the PlayStation Portable and PlayStation Vita on February 14, 2013.

 Reception

 The Mainichi Shimbun reported in April 2012 that the novels have sold over 850,000 copies.

+The anime's sixth episode, The Blue After the Rain, had a scene where Jin Mitaka prepared samgye-tang for Nanami, who was sick.
+This was a departure from the original novel where the equivalent scene had him serve kayu instead.
+This change has resulted in backlash from some fans, leading to some claiming that this change was made as part of a stealth marketing campaign for Korean food.
+The claim was denied by both Animax and Media Factory, which were part of the production committee at the time.